mrdbourke/learn-huggingface/README.md

 Repo designed to help learn the Hugging Face ecosystem (transformers, datasets, accelerate + more).

-Think of it as a small Hugging Face cookbook with a series of practical examples and tutorials.
+Think of it as a small version of the [Hugging Face cookbook](https://github.com/huggingface/cookbook) with a series of practical examples and tutorials.

 Repo outline:
 - Most of the materials will be in the form of runnable Jupyter notebooks with explanations + code snippets you can run for yourself.